Sustainability at Fresno State

 About Sustainability at Fresno State

-Sustainability is inherently interdisciplinary and requires the effort of many in order to truly achieve long-term sustainability.
+Sustainability is inherently interdisciplinary and requires the collaborative effort of many in order to truly achieve long-term sustainability.
 There is no single department or division on campus that focuses on sustainability.
 This can cause a lot of confusion about who does what, but we outline some of the major sustainability stakeholders at our campus below.
 We strive to engage in meaningful collaborations between students, faculty, staff, and administration in order to reduce the university's environmental impact on the surrounding community while building a more equitable and economically vibrant society.
 We believe it is the responsibility of the university to not only educate our community on sustainability, but to also provide service and resources in order to meet the emerging sustainability needs of our community.
 By doing this, we hope to serve as a model for the San Joaquin Valley and broader community to achieve long-term sustainability goals that protect people and the planet.

-Blake Avant has been working at Fresno State in an analyst role within the Department of Energy Services in Facilities Management since early 2021.
-In that time, Blake has been tasked with leading the installation of SkySpark as the new campus Energy Management System, monitoring and analyzing campus utility usage, securing funding for electrification of the Facilities Management fleet and electric vehicle (EV) charging, managing building retrofit projects to improve building efficiency, and pursuing sustainability initiatives on campus.
+Blake Avant has been working at Fresno State in an analyst role within the Energy Services Department in Facilities Management since early 2021.
+In that time, Blake has been tasked with leading the installation of SkySpark as the new campus Energy Information System, monitoring and analyzing campus utility usage, securing funding for electrification of the Facilities Management fleet and electric vehicle (EV) charging, managing building retrofit projects to improve building efficiency, and pursuing sustainability initiatives on campus.
 Additionally, Blake oversees a Student Assistant who supports his work by performing monthly meter reads for over 140 campus gas and electricity meters, inputting data from the meter reads into our campus Energy Information System, SkySpark, and by performing data validation checks on the system to ensure accuracy.

 Feng Teter has been working as a Sustainability Analyst in the Office of the Provost since September 2023, leveraging the passion and expertise from within the Division of Academic Affairs to coordinate widespread campus and community engagement with sustainability projects and initiatives.
 She contributes to AASHE STARS reporting, collecting relevant data from various divisions across campus and identifying ways to enhance the data collection process so that continuous improvements and progress can be achieved.
 The following are examples of some of the work Feng has done:

-• Expand the "Campus as a Living Laboratory" model so that Fresno State students can participate in experiential learning and research opportunities that have local, regional, and global significance;
+- Expand the "Campus as a Living Laboratory" model so that Fresno State students can participate in experiential learning and research opportunities that have local, regional, and global significance;

-• Initiating and supporting Fresno State's first time participating in the CSU-wide Faculty Learning Community on Teaching Climate Change & Resilience to meet the CSU's goal of graduating climate literate leaders;
+- Initiating and supporting Fresno State's first time participating in the CSU-wide Faculty Learning Community on Teaching Climate Change & Resilience to meet the CSU's goal of graduating climate literate leaders;

-• Liasioning between multiple campus entities who have the same goals or objectives to eliminate the siloed nature of the university;
+- Liasioning between multiple campus entities who have the same goals or objectives to eliminate the siloed nature of the university;

-• Connecting service learning students with opportunities to engage and educate our campus community on sustainability focused issues;
+- Connecting service learning students with opportunities to engage and educate our campus community on sustainability focused issues;

-• Overseeing interns through the Strategic Energy Innovations' Energize Colleges program to support and provide energy related education and outreach to the campus, specifically around the Central Utility Plant Replacement project;
+- Overseeing interns through the Strategic Energy Innovations' Energize Colleges program to support and provide energy related education and outreach to the campus, specifically around the Central Utility Plant Replacement project;

-• Identifying and securing diverse streams of funding to execute sustainability projects and initiatives.
+- Identifying and securing diverse streams of funding to execute sustainability projects and initiatives.

 In 2019, Fresno State became a signatory of the United Nations Global Compact (UNGC) which holds the university accountable to the principles and goals outlined in the compact.
 Upon this committment, Dean Olson-Buchanan from the Craig School of Business launched a campus-wide committee, containing a representatives from each college along with a few staff members from different divisions, to implement initiatives that align with the UN's vision for a sustainable future.
 The committee is tasked with providing funding for faculty to incorporate UNGC principles and goals into their curricula as well as providing updates on progress Fresno State has made in implementing initiatives around the UNGC.